Khalod3/bank-project/README.md

 # bank_application

-A new Flutter project that has different features as a bank application, such as viewing the last transactions, displaying the current balance, and many more.
+A new Flutter project with various features similar to a banking application, including viewing recent transactions, displaying the current balance, and more.

 ![Databrick project with Snowflake](ScreenShot.png)